billie66/billie66.github.com/_posts/2012-3-19-english-corner.md

 layout: post
 ---

-Luckily, Steven finally took part in the [English Corner] [1], and reached there in time.
+Luckily, Steven finally took part in the [English Corner](http://www.happyec.org), and reached there in time.
 He had his hair cut off, so he looked more energetic and younger than the last time we met him.
 On the other hand, Almost no students knew this activity, peter just announced the event on his small website only with 10 users, so that I had to tell all of the customers of the Bookbar Coffee to join our group.
 The good news was almost every customer was interested in speaking English with a foreigner, and we got more than six people to talk with Steven.